sealerio/basefs/README.md

 ### build with specify platform

-This will build a Clusterimage with amd64 platform, default is linux/amd64,linux/arm64.
+This will build a sealer image with amd64 platform, default is linux/amd64,linux/arm64.

 ```shell
 auto-build --k8s-version=v1.22.8 --platform=amd64